 - You don’t need to have previous experience in this field, nor do you need qualifications – we’re happy to work with you to help you become an excellent support worker.

-- Knowledge or experience of working with individuals with multi sensory impairments / learning difficullties is desirable but not essential.
+- Knowledge of multi sensory impairments / learning difficullties is beneficial.

 - Full person specification is attached below.